Ask a doctor about a prescription for CEFTRIAXONE QILU 2 g POWDER FOR INJECTION AND INFUSION SOLUTION

 Reporting of side effects

-From a microbiological point of view, and unless the opening method allows for the exclusion of microbial contamination risk, the product must be used immediately.
-If not used immediately, the period and conservation conditions are the responsibility of the user.
+From a microbiological point of view, unless the opening method allows the risk of microbial contamination to be ruled out, the product should be used immediately.
+If not used immediately, the in-use storage times and conditions are the responsibility of the user.

-The active ingredient of Ceftriaxone powder for solution for injection and infusion is ceftriaxone.
+The active ingredient of Ceftriaxone powder for injection and infusion is ceftriaxone.

 2 g: each vial contains ceftriaxone sodium equivalent to 2 g of ceftriaxone.